Infrastructure

 Wells exceeding 9,000 metres are classed as ultra-deep.

-According to Wang, the Shendi Take 1 project marks China’s inaugural attempt at drilling a vertical borehole exceeding 10,000 meters.
+According to Wang, the Shendi Take 1 project marked China’s inaugural attempt at drilling a vertical borehole exceeding 10,000 metres.

 Major challenges